Video Reasoning without Training: Experiments

-Figure~\ref{fig:qual_adibatic} exemplifies the reasoning differences between \ours{} and the baseline, also showing their entropy profiles.
+\textbf{Qualitative Results.} Figure~\ref{fig:qual_adibatic} exemplifies the reasoning differences between \ours{} and the baseline, also showing their entropy profiles.
 The entropy plots reveal that \ours{} has a delayed EMA peak and a lower overall entropy, encouraging extended exploration that ultimately enables the model to reach the correct solution.
 As highlighted in red, the baseline initially follows a promising trajectory but subsequently diverges onto an incorrect reasoning path, which leads to the wrong answer.
 In contrast, \ours{} identifies an alternative path precisely at the point where the baseline falters, and this revised trajectory, shown in green, successfully leads to the correct answer.
-Please see Appendix~\ref{sec:qualitative_appendix} for other examples.
+Please see Supplementary I for other examples.

-\paragraph{Alternative Losses.}
+\textbf{Alternative Losses.}

 The switching loss in~\eqref{eq:entropy_loss} supports various behaviors beyond that encouraged by \ours{}.
 Two extreme alternatives are enforcing strictly increasing entropy (max-entropy, $\alpha_k =1, \forall k$) and strictly decreasing entropy (min-entropy, $\alpha_k =-1, \forall k$).
-Table~\ref{tab:ablation} shows both approaches are clearly inferior to \ours{}.
-However, it is interesting to note that even these basic strategies (encourage macro-exploration or macro-exploitation only) improve on the performance of the baseline model.
-This confirms the importance of the output distribution entropy on the reasoning ability of LMMs.
+Table~\ref{tab:ablation} shows the two alternative losses, additional ablations on updating a KV cache controller and the last two layers of the model.
+It shows that these approaches are clearly inferior to \ours{}.
+However, it is interesting to note that even the basic losses (encourage macro-exploration or macro-exploitation only) improve on the performance of the baseline model.
+This confirms that structured entropy control helps with the reasoning ability of LMMs.